 Low Maintenance - Solar PV panels have no moving parts.
 Therefore there is very little maintenance required except cleaning them the rare time the rain doesn't clear off any debris.

 Locking in Electricity Prices - Solar PV is a way of protecting yourself against rising electricity prices.
 You are locking in the cost of your solar electricity, but those panels will be generating for the next ~25 year or so, when it's fair to assume that general electricity costs will be a lot higher yet your solar costs will not have changed.

 Solar isn't for everyone and isn't suited to all homes, check out below, some disadvantages.

-Unfortunately, energy-poor households, that would benefit substantially from solar energy, are a stretch too far economically.
+You are effectively paying for your electricity all in one go at the start.
+Unfortunately, for energy-poor households, that would benefit substantially from solar energy, this can be a stretch too far economically.

 Weather - Although solar energy can perform during cloudy and rainy days, the efficiency of the solar system drops.

 Battery storage is expensive - Electricity generated from solar energy needs to be used straight away, or it will be lost back to the grid.
 A way of ensuring you maximise the full usage of your solar panels is by storing the surplus energy in batteries.